-- Be sure to check out the Marketplace (located in front of the Smithsonian's Freer Gallery of Art) where you can find merchandise produced by festival artisans and related books and CDs.
+- Be sure to check out the Marketplace (located in front of the Smithsonian's National Museum of American History facing the Mall) where you can find merchandise produced by festival artisans and related books and CDs.

 2010 Festival - Themes: México Profundo: A Deeper Mexico, Asian Pacific American Connections and Smithsonian Inside Out.